Hofls/useful-info/ideas-strategies-concepts.md

     * `Scientific method` - research => hypothesis => experiment => conclusions
     * `The Barbell Strategy` - 90% in safety, 10% in risk, 0% in the middle
     * `Decomposition ` - is breaking a complex problem or system into parts that are easier to understand
+    * `Postmortem` - way to document the events that led to the failure and to make sure it wont happen again

 * Problem-solving strategies:
     * `Abstraction`: solving the problem in a model of the system before applying it to the real system